-- (a) Requests for Subordination Agreements, HUD Amendments to Restrictive Covenants or HUD Riders to Restrictive Covenants from the Department must be reviewed and approved by the Department's Asset Management Division and Legal Division prior to execution.
+(a) Requests for Subordination Agreements, HUD Amendments to Restrictive Covenants or HUD Riders to Restrictive Covenants from the Department must be reviewed and approved by the Department's Asset Management Division and Legal Division prior to execution.
 The Development Owner must demonstrate that the Development will remain feasible with the proposed new debt.
 For HTC Developments seeking to refinance within two years from the issuance of the IRS Form(s) 8609, a review of the Development's cost certification will be conducted to determine if the change in the financing structure would have affected the credit award.
-If it is determined that the change to the financing structure, net of additional costs associated with the refinance, would have resulted in over sourcing the Development, thereby resulting in an adjustment to the credit award, the Development Owner may be required to fund a Special Reserve Account in accordance with §10.404 of this subchapter and in an amount as allowed under §11.302(e)(12) of Chapter 11, Subchapter D of this title (relating to Underwriting and Loan Policy).
+If it is determined that the change to the financing structure, net of additional costs associated with the refinance, would have resulted in over sourcing the Development, thereby resulting in an adjustment to the credit award, the Development Owner may be required to fund a Special Reserve Account in accordance with §10.404 of this subchapter (relating to Reserve Accounts) and in an amount as allowed under §11.302(e)(12) of Chapter 11, Subchapter D of this title (relating to Underwriting and Loan Policy).
 Approval from the Board will be required for loan amounts that would cause the Developments to be over-sourced after accounting for the additional costs associated with the refinance and the deposit into the Special Reserve Account.
-Subordinations or re-subordinations of Developments with Direct Loans from the Department are also subject to the requirements under §13.13(c)(2) of Chapter 13 of this title (relating to Multifamily Direct Loan Rule) and Chapter 11, Subchapter D of this title (relating to Underwriting and Loan Policy), including but not limited to §11.302(g)(4). - (b) All requests must include: - (1) Requested document on Department approved template, if available, and completed with the Development specific information;
+Subordinations or re-subordinations of Developments with Direct Loans from the Department are also subject to the requirements under §13.13(c)(2) of this title (relating to Underwriting and Chapter 11, Subchapter D of this title (relating to Under 11, Subchapter D of this title (relating to Underwriting and Chapter 11, Subchapter D of this title (relating to Underwriting to the requirements under §13.13(c)(2) of this title (relating to Underwriting and Loan Policy), including but not limited to §11.302(g)(4).

+(b) All requests must include:

+(1) Requested document on Department approved template, if available, and completed with the Development specific information;

-- (2) Documentation such as a loan commitment or application that identifies the proposed loan amount and terms; - (3) If the proposed legal description is different from the legal description in the Department's regulatory agreement, a survey, title commitment, or recorded plat that agrees with the legal description in the requested document.
-Changes to the Development Site may be subject to further review and approval under §10.405 of this Subchapter (relating to Amendments and Extensions); and - (4) Development's most recent 12-month trailing operating statement.
+(2) Documentation such as a loan commitment or application that identifies the proposed loan amount and terms;

+(3) If the proposed legal description is different from the legal description in the Department's regulatory agreement, a survey, title commitment, or recorded plat that agrees with the legal description in the requested document.
+Changes to the Development Site may be subject to further review and approval under §10.405 of this subchapter (relating to Amendments and Extensions); and

+(4) Development's most recent 12-month trailing operating statement.
 If the financial statement indicates that the proposed new debt cannot be supported by the Development, the Development Owner must submit an operating pro forma and a written explanation for the differences from the actual performance of the Development.

-§10.403 Review of Annual HOME, NSP, TCAP-RF, and National Housing Trust Fund Rents
+§10.403 Review of Annual HOME, HOME-ARP, NSP, TCAP-RF, and National Housing Trust Fund Rents